By the end of this section, you will be able to:

 where T and w are the magnitudes of the tension and weight, respectively, and their signs indicate direction, with up being positive.
 As we proved using Newton’s second law, the tension equals the weight of the supported mass:

+object hanging at rest.
 Thus, for a 5.00-kg mass (neglecting the mass of the rope), we see that

 If we cut the rope and insert a spring, the spring would extend a length corresponding to a force of 49.0 N, providing a direct observation and measure of the tension force in the rope.